ibm-cloud-docs/loadbalancer-service/faqs.md

 ## What's the maximum number of compute instances I can associate with my load balancer?
 {: faq}

 While trying to create a new load balancer service, you can configure up to 10 compute instances as back-end servers.
 You can define additional servers after the load balancer is created.
-The maximum number of backend members allowed is 50.
+The maximum number of back-end members allowed is 50.

-## Can my backend compute instances sit on a subnet different from the load balancer's subnet ?
+## Can my back-end compute instances sit on a subnet different from the load balancer's subnet?
 {: faq}

-Yes, the load balancer and the compute instances connected to the load balancer can be in different subnets, but **VLAN Spanning** must be enabled for the load balancer to communicate and forward requests to the compute instance.
+Yes, the load balancer and the compute instances that are connected to the load balancer can be in different subnets, but **VLAN spanning** must be enabled for the load balancer to communicate and forward requests to the compute instance.
 For more information, see [VLAN spanning](/docs/vlans?topic=vlans-vlan-spanning).

-## What are the default settings and allowed values for various health check parameters?
+## What are the default settings and allowed values for various health check options?
 {: #healthcheck}
 {: faq}
 {: support}

-The default settings and allowed values are as follows:
+The default settings and allowed values are as follows.

-* **Health check interval:** Default is 5 seconds, range is 2 – 60 seconds
+* **Health check interval** - Default is 5 seconds, range is 2 – 60 seconds
-* **Health check response timeout:** Default is 2 seconds, range is 1 – 59 seconds
+* **Health check response timeout** - Default is 2 seconds, range is 1 – 59 seconds
-* **Max retry attempts:** Default is 2 retry attempts, and the range is 1 to 10 retries
+* **Max retry attempts** - Default is two retry attempts, and the range is 1 - 10 retries

 The health check response timeout value must always be less than the health check interval value.
 {: note}